 Day 3 Ophir – Wedderburn

-Cycle from Ophir to Wedderburn on the Otago bike trail (42km).
-Highlights of today’s bike ride on the rail trail include the engineering marvel that is the Poolburn Gorge Viaduct and tunnels, and the vast wide open Ida Valley (made famous by the painter Grahame Sydney), the Idaburn dam (famous for its winter curling), a visit to the original general store, Gilchrists, at Oturehua, and the wee town of Wedderburn at the top of the rail trail.
-Relax and enjoy the views from the porch of our cosy cottages nestled under the Hawkdun Range at our accommodation at Wedderburn Cottages.
-Eat at the Wedderburn Tavern.
-(B/L/D)
+Cycle from Ophir to Wedderburn on the Otago bike trail (43km).
+Highlights of today’s bike ride on the rail trail include the engineering marvel that is the Poolburn Gorge Viaduct and tunnels, and the vast wide open Ida Valley (made famous by the painter Grahame Sydney), the Idaburn dam (famous for its winter curling), a visit to Hayes Engineering Works at Oturehua, and the wee town of Wedderburn at the top of the rail trail.
+We stay in cosy cottages on a working farm with stunning views of the Hawkdun and Kakanui Ranges for the next two nights.
+This afternoon there is an opportunity to meet and enjoy afternoon tea with our hosts, the Duncan family – 5th generation farmers, and tour their high country station and learn about the farming lifestyle.
+Eat out at the Wedderburn Tavern.

 Day 4 Wedderburn

 Have a relaxing start to the day with coffee and breakfast on the veranda of your cottage.
 Watch the morning light colour the sounding tussock and hills.
 Today is a rest day off the trail to explore some of the other points of interest in the Maniototo area.
 There is the option of visiting Clachanburn Gardens, a Garden of National Significance (including the option of riding 40km to the gardens for anyone keen!)
 Alternatively enjoy a leisurely round of golf on the local Wedderburn course (clubs can be hired from the pub).
 Later in the afternoon we visit Naseby, 2000ft above worry level, where you can opt to try your hand at the ancient sport of curling on an indoor purpose built ice facility.
 We then head back to Wedderburn to our cottages for the evening.